100Rashmi/bootstrap/README.md

-# This is my attempt at bootstrap
+# This is my attempt at bootstrap.

 Find the page here : https://rawgit.com/100Rashmi/bootstrap/master/myonlinestore.html